 The state of emergency in Georgia is currently in effect through September 9, 2019 but may be amended, lifted, or extended at any time.

 Please email Joe Doherty with any questions.

-The Self Storage Association and the national self storage industry pass along our best wishes to the Texas self storage community affected by the unfolding devastation throughout the eastern part of the state.
-With the current attention concentrated on the safety and wellbeing of its citizens, in the days and weeks ahead the national SSA is dedicated to providing any resources, information and networking assistance to the area’s SSA members and our friends at the Texas Self Storage Association in the days and weeks ahead.
-In the immediate aftermath of the storm, FEMA and the Red Cross offer relevant guidance here and FEMA.
+The Self Storage Association and the national self storage industry pass along our best wishes to the Florida self storage community that could be affected by the unfolding hurricane events.
+With the current attention concentrated on the safety and well-being of its citizens, the national SSA is dedicated to providing any resources, information and networking assistance to the area in the days and weeks ahead.
+For planning before, during and In the aftermath of the storm, FEMA and the Red Cross offer relevant guidance.

 Blown Away – Storage facilities need the right insurance when wind and hail strike.